hamidgasmi/training.computerscience.cloud.aws/README.md

 - Athena:
 	- It's used for doing OLTP-type queries on data that's in S3
 	- It doesn't require to maintain a database infrastructure
-	- It doesn't require to to load the data into Athena first
+	- It doesn't require to load the data into Athena first
 	- It can query it directly from S3
 	- It's used for serverless querying
 - EMR: